briantruongg/Herbs-and-Spices-EDA/README.md

 # herbs and spices eda

-analyzing a larger dataset regarding the nutritional content of food
+analyzing a relatively larger dataset regarding the nutritional content of food

 i decided to focus my analysis of this dataset to just the portion of herbs and spices